 In 2009, the United States continued to press its concerns during the run-up to the October 2009 JCCT meeting.
 At that meeting, China indicated that it was in the process of concluding its licensing procedures for certain qualified direct selling companies.
 Since then, China has issued a direct selling license to one additional U.S. direct selling company, and the United States has stressed the importance of China following the time frames set forth in its regulations to quickly approve any additional qualified applicants.

-In 2010, the United States will closely monitor MOFCOM's progress in issuing new direct selling licenses.
-The United States will also continue to press China to reconsider the problematic provisions in its direct selling measures.
+Going forward, the United States will closely monitor MOFCOM's progress in issuing new direct selling licenses.
+The United States will also continue to press China to reconsider the problematic provisions in its direct selling measures, including the overly burdensome service center requirements.